Up to 60% off sofas & mattresses — limited‑time deals.

 L-Shaped Sofa, Explained Fast

-• Definition: a sectional made of two connected runs that meet at about a 90° corner; one side may be a chaise or corner wedge.
+• It is a sectional with two connected runs that meet at a corner, often close to a right angle.
+One side may end in a chaise or use a corner seat.

 Common L-Shaped Sofa Myths and Costly Mistakes